To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The ANC has 'noted' the ruling for the NPA to hand over the spy tapes and the DA said it would review them thoroughly to establish authenticity.
+The NPA has been ordered to hand over the so-called Zuma spy tapes, and the DA said it would be investigating their authenticity.
+(Clarissa Sosin, M&G)

 The ANC said on Thursday it noted the Supreme Court of Appeal’s order that the so-called Zuma spy tapes be released, after President Jacob Zuma’s appeal to keep the tapes off the record was dismissed.